 Does your client have a written ERM policy?
 Are the risk processes being performed consistently throughout the enterprise?
 How are risks being identified and assessed?
 Does the enterprise risk register include financial risks, strategic risks, operational risks, and other risks?
 Has the risk appetite and risk tolerance been defined and communicated to the Board, management, and risk owners?

 At the conclusion of your audit, consider including ERM recommendations in your management letter.
-Doing so might save your client a great deal of pain--and you’ll add value to your audit.
+Doing so might save your client a great deal of pain–and you’ll add value to your audit.

 Harry Hall, the Project Risk Coach, is a speaker, teacher, author, and blogger.
 He has implemented project management offices (PMOs) and enterprise risk management (ERM) programs in the financial, healthcare, and agricultural industries.
 Harry is a graduate of the University of Georgia and is a certified PMP®, PMI-RMP®, and has his Associate in Risk Management (ARM-E).
-Check out Harry’s training: How to Jumpstart an ERM Program.

 [callout]This is a guest post by Harry Hall, the Project Risk Coach.
 Harry is a speaker, teacher, and blogger who helps leaders and project managers get results.
 Harry has managed projects–mainly for insurance companies–for more than 17 years.
 He also teaches project management courses to CPA firms.
 Harry lives in Macon, Georgia with his wife Sherri.
 He can be found on LinkedIn.[/callout]

 Are you wondering how to create new accounting products and services?
 In this post, I’ll explain how.

 Imagine an accounting firm (we’ll call it Premier CPAs) that has struggled in recent years.
 Revenue is down, and the firm has lost several top clients.
 To make matters worse, the firm recently received a fail report in its peer review.